minio/operator/docs/examples.md

 ### Getting Started

-You can deploy a pre configured example by running the following command:
+You can deploy a pre-configured example by running the following command:

 ```$xslt
-kubectl apply -f examples/tenant-with-custom-cert-encryption-enabled.yaml
+kustomize build examples/kustomization/tenant-kes-encryption | kubectl apply -f -
 ```

+### Additional Examples

+For additional examples on how to deploy a tenant with [LDAP](https://docs.min.io/minio/baremetal/security/ad-ldap-external-identity-management/configure-ad-ldap-external-identity-management.html) or [OIDC](https://docs.min.io/minio/baremetal/security/openid-external-identity-management/configure-openid-external-identity-management.html) you can look at the [examples directory](https://github.com/minio/operator/tree/master/examples/kustomization)